The NHS will provide any clinically necessary treatment needed to keep your mouth, teeth and gums healthy and free of pain.

 If you'd like support to make a complaint, you can get help from an NHS Complaints Advocate.

 Contact your local Healthwatch to find out who provides Independent Health Complaints Advocacy in your local area.

-If you'd rather not go directly to the practice, you can contact NHS England instead.
+If you'd rather not go directly to the practice, you can contact your local integrated care board (ICB) instead.

-If you're not happy with the way your formal complaint was handled – either by the dental practice or NHS England, if you chose to go to them – you can go to the Parliamentary and Health Service Ombudsman (PHSO).
+If you're not happy with the way your complaint was handled – either by the dental practice or the integrated care board (ICB), if you chose to go to them – you can go to the Parliamentary and Health Service Ombudsman (PHSO).

 The Ombudsman makes the final decision on complaints that have not been resolved by the NHS in England.

 Find out more about the NHS complaints procedure.

 If you had private dental treatment and an informal approach does not solve the problem, ask for a copy of the complaints procedure.